mitsuba-renderer/drjit/docs/freeze.rst

 As explained above, frozen functions can in general be called many times with JIT inputs of varying sizes (number of elements) without requiring re-tracing.

-Within the function, the size of an input may be used to determine the size of another variable:
+In some situations, the size of an input may be used to determine the size of another variable:

 .. code-block:: python